whatevery1says/jupyter-notebooks/publication-manager/README.md

 - `show_databases()` displays all databases in the WE1S database.
 - `show_log()` displays the log database.
 - `list_publications()` displays a list of all publication manifests in the `Publications` database.
 - `clear(database)` deletes all entries from the specified database.

+## Important

+The first cell in this notebook runs the `configuration_form.ipynb` file, which uses `ipywidgets` to create an interactive user form.
+If this cell is run, the internal configuration values in cell 2 will be ignored.
+If you wish to configure the notebook internally, run cell 2 instead.